-I'm joined on the call today by Darren Hannah, Vice-President Finance, Risk & Prudential Policy for the CBA.
+I'm joined today by Darren Hannah, the CBA's Vice-President Finance, Risk & Prudential Policy.

-I'm pleased to have this opportunity to appear before this committee, albeit it in a slightly different format than we're accustomed to.
-I want to start off by sending best wishes to the members of this committee, your families, colleagues and constituents during these difficult times.
-On behalf of our Board and our more than 60 member banks, we hope everyone stays healthy and safe.
+I'm pleased to have this opportunity to appear before this committee.
+I want to start off by sending best wishes to the members of this committee, your families and your colleagues during these difficult times.
+On behalf of our Board and our more than 60 member banks, we hope everyone is staying healthy and safe.

-The economic upheaval caused by the COVID-19 outbreak is the most urgent crisis Canada has faced in recent memory.
+The economic upheaval caused by the COVID-19 outbreak is the most serious crisis Canada has faced in recent memory.
 To confront the financial dimensions of this challenge, Canada's banking sector has worked in lockstep with the federal government, the Bank of Canada and regulators to implement a series of relief initiatives for the millions of Canadians whose lives have been suddenly altered by COVID-19.

-Banks assembled quickly to help, with member institutions of the Canadian Bankers Association immediately announcing comprehensive programs to support individuals, businesses, employees, and communities as we come together to manage today's financial uncertainty and economic disruption.
-For personal banking customers, Canada's banks are offering immediate relief to impacted clients on all forms of lending - mortgages, lines of credit, personal loans and credit cards.
-As of April 8th, 13 CBA member banks have provided help through mortgage deferrals or skip a payment to almost 600,000 Canadians.
+As the crisis began, banks assembled quickly to help, with member institutions of the Canadian Bankers Association immediately announcing comprehensive programs to support individuals, businesses, employees, and communities in managing the financial uncertainty and economic disruption.

+For personal banking customers, Canada's banks have been offering relief to impacted clients on all forms of lending - mortgages, lines of credit, personal loans and credit cards.
+As of May 27, 13 CBA member banks have provided help through mortgage deferrals or skip a payment to more than 721,000 Canadians.
 CMHC data show that the average monthly mortgage payment of Canadian homeowners is \$1,326.
-This means the cash flow freed up from the deferrals completed to date is roughly \$778 million per month, or \$2.3 billion per quarter.
-This keeps money in the pockets of people who need it now.
+This means the cash flow freed up from the deferrals completed to date is roughly \$949 million per month, or \$2.9 billion per quarter.
+This is keeping money in the pockets of people who need it now.
 Banks have publicly reported that more than 90% of those seeking a deferral are approved.

-Banks have also taken decisive action to help an additional 200,000 Canadians manage credit card payments, with multiple banks announcing various programs to defer payments for customers, along with heavily discounted or low fixed interest rates.
-Our members have worked to ensure Canadians have access to term loans, lines of credit and other products that carry lower interest rates and can suit their unique circumstances.
-In addition, banks are taking steps to ensure credit scores are unaffected by deferrals and skipped payments, and many standard fees for a range of services are being waived.
+Banks have also taken decisive action to help an additional 413,000 Canadians manage credit card payments, with multiple banks announcing various programs to defer payments for customers, along with heavily discounted or low fixed interest rates.
+Our members have worked to ensure Canadians have access to term loans, lines of credit and other products that carry lower interest rates and that suit their unique circumstances.
+In addition, banks have taken steps to ensure credit scores are unaffected by deferrals and skipped payments, and many standard fees for a range of services are being waived.
 Combined, these efforts are worth tens of millions of dollars more each month.

 Canada's banks are proud to serve 3 million small and medium-sized businesses, having authorized more than \$247 billion in credit to this sector as of September 2019.
+Since the crisis began, authorizations for business loans and credit lines has increased by \$61.5 billion.
+In response to the current strains on businesses, member banks have been working with their SME clients to determine the best options to suit their specific circumstances to meet their cash flow needs.
+This can involve extended operating lines of credit, but banks have also introduced a range of flexible measures for existing loans, including deferrals and term extensions, which can be an effective way for an SME to avoid additional debt.
+More than 74,000 deferrals have been extended to business accounts, with a total value of \$2.5 billion.

-In response to the current strains on businesses, member banks have extended operating lines of credit and introduced a range of flexible measures for these loans, including deferrals.
-Most recently, banks have announced they have now opened the enrolment process for the Canada Emergency Business Account, which will provide qualifying business customers with access to a \$40,000 line of credit at 0% interest until Dec 31, 2022.
-This lifeline, which banks have worked with the government to implement, can serve as an effective bridge until the 75% federal wage subsidy program is available.
+Banks have also worked with the federal government to implement and administer the Canada Emergency Business Account, which provides qualifying business customers with access to a \$40,000 line of credit at 0% interest until Dec 31, 2022.
+As of May 22, more than 621,000 CEBA loans have been processed through financial institutions.